GetUp/Kooragang/README.md

 *I have more questions!*

 This documentation is still a work in progress.
-Please either raise a github issue or send us a mail at tech@getup.org.au.
+Please either raise a github issue.

 ## License
-Kooragang is licensed under the MIT license.
+Kooragang is licensed under the GPLv3 license.